-- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA).

-- 5. The Statement of Principles sets out the factors that must as a minimum exist, and which of those factors must be related to the following kinds of service rendered by a person:

-- operational service under the VEA;

-- peacekeeping service under the VEA;

-- hazardous service under the VEA;
+- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA). - 5.
+The Statement of Principles sets out the factors that must exist, and which of those factors must be related to the following kinds of service rendered by a person: - eligible war service (other than operational service) under the VEA; - defence service (other than hazardous service and British nuclear test defence service) under the VEA; - peacetime service under the MRCA, before it can be said that, on the balance of probabilities, acute lymphoblastic leukaemia/lymphoblastic lymphoma or death from acute lymphoblastic leukaemia/lymphoblastic lymphoma is connected with the circumstances of that service.

-- British nuclear test defence service under the VEA;

-- warlike service under the MRCA;

-- non-warlike service under the MRCA,

-before it can be said that a reasonable hypothesis has been raised connecting acute lymphoblastic leukaemia/lymphoblastic lymphoma or death from acute lymphoblastic leukaemia/lymphoblastic lymphoma, with the circumstances of that service.
 The Statement of Principles has been determined for the purposes of both the VEA and the MRCA.

 - 6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 23 April 2020 concerning acute lymphoblastic leukaemia in accordance with section 196G of the VEA.
 The investigation involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered. - 7.
 The contents of this Instrument are in similar terms as the repealed Instrument.
-Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the name of the condition from 'acute lymphoblastic leukaemia' to 'acute lymphoblastic leukaemia/lymphoblastic lymphoma'; - new definition of 'acute lymphoblastic leukaemia/lymphoblastic lymphoma' in subsection 7(2); - revising the factor in subsection 9(1) concerning having received ionising radiation to the bone marrow, for clinical onset only, by the inclusion of a note; - revising the factor in subsection 9(2) concerning taking an alkylating agent or a DNA topoisomerase II inhibitor for the treatment of a malignant neoplasm, for clinical onset only; - revising the factor in subsection 9(3) concerning undergoing organ or tissue transplantation, excluding corneal transplant, for clinical onset only; - revising the factor in subsection 9(4) concerning being exposed to benzene as specified, for clinical onset only, by the inclusion of a note; - revising the factor in subsection 9(5) concerning being exposed to benzene, for clinical onset only; - new definitions of 'MRCA', 'organ or tissue transplantation' and 'VEA' in Schedule 1 Dictionary; - revising the definition of 'relevant service' in Schedule 1 Dictionary; and - deleting the definition of '8-hour time-weighted average (TWA)'. - 8.
-The Authority has decided to revise the drafting style for factors which contain one or more of the elements of dose, duration, latency and cessation.
-Section 15AC of the Acts Interpretation Act 1901 provides that a change to drafting style for the purpose of clearer expression of ideas does not necessarily mean that the ideas themselves have changed.
-In this Statement of Principles, there have been changes to the format and structure of the factor concerning being exposed to benzene.
-The purpose of these revisions is to express the ideas using a clearer drafting style, rather than to change the ideas themselves.
-Nonetheless, if it is apparent that the ideas themselves have also changed, for example by a change in dose, then the factor should be read accordingly.
+Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the name of the condition from 'acute lymphoblastic leukaemia' to 'acute lymphoblastic leukaemia/lymphoblastic lymphoma'; - new definition of 'acute lymphoblastic leukaemia/lymphoblastic lymphoma' in subsection 7(2); - revising the factor in subsection 9(1) concerning having received ionising radiation to the bone marrow, for clinical onset only, by the inclusion of a note; - revising the factor in subsection 9(2) concerning taking an alkylating agent or a DNA topoisomerase II inhibitor for the treatment of a malignant neoplasm, for clinical onset only; - revising the factor in subsection 9(3) concerning undergoing organ or tissue transplantation, excluding corneal transplant, for clinical onset only; - new definitions of 'MRCA', 'organ or tissue transplantation' and 'VEA' in Schedule 1 Dictionary; and - revising the definition of 'relevant service' in Schedule 1 Dictionary.